-But here’s the thing: A lot of these so-called jobs suck.
+But here’s the thing: A lot of those jobs suck.

 The money is pitiful.
 The work is boring.
 The security just isn’t there.

-And lucky for us, there are tons of real jobs out there that give you everything you need.
+And lucky for you, there are tons of real jobs out there that’ll give you everything you need.
 Whether it’s a decent paycheck, flexible hours or a kid-friendly environment, they pretty much have you covered.